J-Hooks are rock structures that roll water away from the banks. The "J" portion provides fish habitat by creating scour in the center of the channel.

 Step pools are rock structures used to dissipate energy in steep channels.
 These structures mimic natural mountain systems where water runs over boulders and drops into pools at their base.

-Constructed riffles are rock structures that provide grade control, set the slope of the riffle, aerate the water, and create bug habitat.
+Constructed riffles are rock structures that provide grade control, set the slope of the riffle, aerate the water, and create aquatic insect habitats.

 Boulder clusters are rock structures that change the flow pattern and provide a greater diversity of habitat.